Horizons Gate is an open-world turn-based tactics game available on Steam and Itch.io. Joseph Pugh conducted this review.

 You sail the world in a ship or fleet of ships, exploring, trading and fighting on land and sea at your own leisure.
 Ally with a nation or go it alone.
 Trade goods or pirate other vessels.
 The choice is yours.

 One could imagine how such a potent mixture of flavorful design could result in blissful pleasure or explosive diarrhea depending on how the concoction was prepared.
-Don’t panic, let go of
+Don’t panic, let go of at toilet paper!
+Horizon’s Gate is nothing so dramatic.
+Yet its high notes hit like a sirens song, and its low ones are like nails on a chalkboard.

 After you create your character from one of several original races, you enter a short story based tutorial segment.
 From there, the world is your oyster.
 You’re given an endgame goal and you pretty much do as you please until you feel like you are ready to take it on.
 The overworld is filled with ports belonging to one of several nations.
 Each one varies in layout, available stores, and goods.
 You can also find wild groves and dungeons to explore.